chinjon/chinjon/README.md

   * i had hoped to have a career in music journalism
     * i immediately re-enrolled into school right after graduation to study nutrition science for a year
 * i co-founded a music blog with my friend nadine, called [cereal + sounds](https://www.cerealandsounds.com)
-* i was mainly a self-taught web developer, until i hit... the wall
-  * i enrolled into a dev bootcamp at rutgers university for a six-month program